senmarutech/LumiPets-Website/README.md

    - Select Download ZIP.
    - Extract the downloaded ZIP file into a folder on your computer.
 2. Open Project Folder in Terminal
-   - Open your terminal (Git Bash or PowerShell) and navigate into the extracted folder using the cd command : cd LumiNails-Website
+   - Open your terminal (Git Bash or PowerShell) and navigate into the extracted folder using the cd command : cd LumiPets-Website
 3. Install All Dependencies
-   - Run this command to automatically install all required packages (Vite, Tailwind v4, React Icons, Lucide) listed in the project (npm install).
+   - Run this command to automatically install all required packages (Vite, Tailwind v4, React Icons, Lucide, framer motion) listed in the project (npm install).
 4. Run the Application
    - Once the installation is complete, start the local development server with this command : npm run dev.
    - Now, open your browser and go to (http://localhost:5173) to view the live project.

+## 📸 Demo

+---

+💡 *This project is part of my continuous learning journey in web development.*